joe733/interneting-is-hard/Task-001/Task-001.md

 # Task 1

 Create a simple Hello World webpage.
-You can refer the following image as and example.
+You can refer the following image as an example.

 ![Hello world in Firefox](https://i.stack.imgur.com/lVuFa.png)